loonbell/math_pi/README.md

 The higher the value inputed, the higher the accuracy of pi will be (theoretically... float can sometime be inacurate).

-The program is basically a mathematical proof that pi is really equal to pi, and that schools doesn't lie to us.
+The program is basically a mathematical proof that pi is really equal to pi, and that schools don't lie to us.